MatrixRequirements/matrix-sdk/README.md

 using the Matrix software from node or from custom plugins that get loaded by a Matrix instance at runtime.

+## Notes on publishing

+Run the `./addlines.sh` script before publishing.

 ## How to get it

 The SDK is available as an npm package at https://www.npmjs.com/package/matrix-requirements-sdk.